WHY THIS MATTERS IN BRIEF

 The pace of disruption is accelerating, and many argue that today is the slowest we will ever move again.
 In this presentation I discuss the why the pace of disruption accelerating, and the reason why it’s going to switch gears and get even faster, and I shine a light on how it’s already impacting every industry on Earth.

-Firstly thanks to the team for inviting me back again to the prestigious University of Oxford to talk about and discuss disruption and disintermediation in today’s and tomorrow’s world, the grounds of New College never fail to impress, and I always find it humbling to talk about the future in a place, that ostensibly, is one of the key contributors helping to create it.
+Firstly thanks to the team for inviting me back again to the prestigious Oxford University to talk about and discuss disruption and disintermediation in today’s and tomorrow’s world, the grounds of New College never fail to impress, and I always find it humbling to talk about the future in a place, that ostensibly, is one of the key contributors helping to create it.

 Throughout the day, huddled in a centuries old classroom on the third floor, the audience and I discussed disintermediation and its impact on every industry, from energy and FMCG to insurance.
 It was interesting to see that, with the exception of FMCG, everyone felt the incumbents, not the disintermediators, were going to be the ones to win out in the long run.